kstrikesbak/what-i-learned-in-week-6/README.md

 ## `You Deserve Arrays`

 This was a great introduction to arrays.
+Using 'typeof' was a funny concept at first but got it in the end..

 ```javascript
 function getFirstItemFrom(arr) {